turnkeylinux-apps/tkldev/docs/setup.rst

 Core ISO from source.
 If you can do that, then you've setup TKLDev correctly.

-Of course you can build any TurnKey appliance from source code within TKLDev, not just TurnKey Core.
-We recommend first trying to build TurnKey Core as it is the simplest and easiest to understand of all TurnKey appliances.
+Of course you can build any TurnKey system from source code within TKLDev, not just TurnKey Core.
+We recommend starting with TurnKey Core because its the simplest TurnKey system.

 We'll setup TKLDev and build TurnKey Core in 3 steps: